-The list of potential assistance providers is updated periodically by the 1540 Committee at the recommendation of the Committee’s Working Group on Assistance.
+The lists of potential assistance providers are updated periodically by the 1540 Committee at the recommendation of the Committee’s Working Group on Assistance.

 - Authenticating a request;

-- Distributing the request to potential assistance providers within one week after the request was received by the Committee;
+- Distributing the request to potential assistance providers;

 - Posting a summary of the request on the 1540 Committee website, with the consent of the requesting state;

-- The 1540 Committee Chairman circulating to the Committee Members offers of assistance regarding a specific request; and
+- Circulating to the Committee Members offers of assistance regarding a specific request; and